-6. Conclusions
+5. Conclusions

-We have studied how political leadership can fundamentally alter outcomes in societies with group conflict.
-We rely on a model of leadership which may be useful in general environments: given an underlying game among groups, we construct a game among leaders in which the leaders' strategies are action profiles proposed by each leader to the groups, which can be interpreted as "recommendations and promises".
-Groups choose among the proposals to maximize their utility.
-Our particular attention, differently from existing literature on leadership, is on the role of common leaders acting as super partes mediators, who have regard for common interests to all groups and try to maximize aggregate welfare.
+We have studied how political leadership can fundamentally alter outcomes in societies with group conflict when leaders are accountable to groups.
+We rely on a model of leadership which may be useful in general environments: given an underlying game among players, we construct a game among leaders in which the leaders' strategies are action profiles proposed by each leader to the society of players-followers, which can be interpreted as "recommendations and promises".
+Followers choose among the proposals to maximize their utility.